rubankumard/esim_mxd_soc_crkt/README.md

 # 📝 Introduction

  An  sine  wave  generator  along  with cmos  buffer  is  used  to  generate  signals.
-Output  is  fed  to  4x1 multiplexer.
-An Adder/subtractor circuit is design to give either sum  and  carry  or  borrow  and  difference  to  input  signals  for mux.
-The output of mux signal is AND-ed with input signal for modifing  signal  according  to  mux  output.
+The output from the cmos buffer is fed to a Mod-16 counter.
+The counter counts from 0 to 15 and resets once the count increases to 16. the four bit output from the Mod-16 counter is fed into a 16x1 Mux, and the data fed to the Mux are selected sequencially from first to last and this process is repeated until the input sine wave is stopped.

  </br>